Neutralisation of Rabaul: Pacification campaign

 The capture of Bougainville and Buka brought Rabaul within range of land-based U.S. Navy and Marine Corps tactical bombers, setting the stage for the pacification campaign to follow.
 Rather than attempt to capture the heavily fortified position, the Allies determined to neutralize Rabaul by isolating it and eliminating its airpower.
 The first air attack in the pacification campaign was planned for 17 December 1943.
 It would be based out of Torokina Airfield on Bougainville and consisted of 31 Marine F4U Corsairs, 23 RNZAF P-40 fighters, 22 U.S. Navy F6F Hellcats, and a slightly smaller number of Army Air Forces B-24 bombers.
 The attack did not receive a large response from the Japanese, so only seven Japanese fighters were lost.
 Three RNZAF P-40s were lost, two with their pilots.
 A similar attack took place on 19 December, which cost the Japanese four aircraft, two credited to Marine fighters.

 The first "large scale" strike took place on 23 December.
 Different from previous strikes, the Army Air Forces bombers went in first, and the fighters followed afterwards.
-Forty Japanese fighters responded this time, with thirty claimed to be destroyed by Allied fighters, though Japanese records do not match the Allied claims.
+Forty Japanese fighters responded this time, with 30 claimed to be destroyed by Allied fighters, though Japanese records do not match the Allied claims.
 Following another raid on Christmas Eve, U.S. Navy carriers attacked the Japanese force at Kavieng, New Ireland in unison with an air raid on Rabaul.
 The Navy carriers returned to Kavieng on 1 January 1944.

 Throughout January 1944, the Japanese command devoted valuable carrier aircraft and carrier pilots to the defense of Rabaul.
-The seemingly hopeless situation in which the Japanese pilots were being fed into was nicknamed "the sinkhole in the Bismarcks," or the "Bismarcks sinkhole."
-January proved costly for the Japanese: 266 fighters were credited to U.S. Marine Corps fighters and bomber gunners alone, not including the physical damage done to Rabaul's land defenses.
+The seemingly hopeless situation which the Japanese pilots were being fed into was nicknamed "the sinkhole in the Bismarcks," or the "Bismarcks sinkhole." not including the physical damage done to Rabaul's land defenses.
 In February, the Japanese command decided to pull all remaining Japanese airmen and their crews from Rabaul.
 Between 70 and 120 Japanese aircraft flew from Rabaul to Truk (which had recently been raided by U.S. Navy carrier aircraft) on the morning of 19 February.
-Their valuable mechanics attempted to leave Rabaul by ship on 21 February, but their ship, the Kokai Maru, was sunk by Allied bombers.
+Their valuable mechanics attempted to leave Rabaul by ship on 21 February but their ship, the Kokai Maru, was sunk by Allied bombers.
 This marked the end of Japanese air resistance to Allied planes over Rabaul.